-The River Medway is a high value nature conservation area and its estuary is a Special Protection Area under international law.
+The River Medway is a high value nature conservation area.
+Its estuary is both a Marine Conservation Zone and a Special Protection Area under international law for its birdlife.
 It is the historic heart of Medway, providing prime opportunities for sensitive residential estate development and environmental enhancement.
 It offers multiple benefits for health and wellbeing, for the economy and for nature.
 Its waterfront has outstanding potential for increased recreational, leisure and commercial uses in appropriate locations.